 The Rating ranges from +8, which means the product can be easily accessed through the packaging for those with physical disabilities, through to a -8, where a product is impossible to use for people with limited functional abilities.

-40 limited functional abilities who are unable to access food through packaging, which causes frustration and discomfort.
+The Rating gives consideration to the autonomy of elderly patients or patients with limited functional abilities who are unable to access food through packaging, which causes frustration and discomfort.
 Patients may even choose to not eat the product as they are unwilling or unable to ask for help in opening the package.